 It’s an Emmy contender for hair and makeup, for crying out loud!

-Right, sure – cancel a show that might win a fucking Emmy.
+Right, sure – cancel a show that might win an Emmy.
 That makes perfect sense.

 That S2 finale knocked the wind out of us and we need to know what happens next